Storm-Applied/C9-Internet-radio-play-stats/README.md

 * Replace pom.xml with pom.xml.remote
 * Compile the project, producing a jar as per normal
-* Deploy to your storm cluster
+* Deploy to your storm cluster (see Chapter 5 for how to do this)
 * Create a DRPC client such like the following and run it against your cluster:

 ```